Technology-Notes/Distributed-Systems-Complete/README.md

 - We use API endpoint for communication with outside world

 ### Install Docker on a cluster of EC2 VMs and use Kubernetes to orchestrate them - 80 min
--I followed the instructions and created EC2 instances -I successfully installed kubernetes cluster on EC2 instance by following the kubernetes installation steps
+- I followed the instructions and created EC2 instances
+- I successfully installed kubernetes cluster on EC2 instance by following the kubernetes installation steps
 - Cluster of containers is advantages in a way that failure of one instance does not affect the system
 - We define the configuration .yml file which defines the behavior of the system
 - I have terminated the instance after the completion of above steps